Economy of Andhra Pradesh: Fisheries

 Andhra Pradesh Fisheries contribute 10% of total fish and shrimp production of India.
 Accordingly, the government is focussed on developing this huge industry on a large scale.
 The convenient geographical location of this South Indian state allows marine fishing as well as inland fish production in Andhra Pradesh.The Value of marine products exports from India in 1998 was Rs.
 4710 Crores among which the state alone contributed products of Rs.
 2000 Crores.This data in itself explains the importance of fisheries in Andhra Pradesh.

 Andhra Pradesh constantly tries to increase fish seed production and stocking.
 For this they are using modern equipments like including the use of satellite data for forecasting movement of Fish shoals.
 Fishery Rights have been implemented and the government is trying to inspire the labourers to follow scientific fishing techniques that would be promote sustainable development and would be beneficial to all concerned.
 Issue of separate licenses for fisherman in inland waters and marine fishing crafts are in process.

 By 2020, Andhra Pradesh wishes to be a major exporter and provider of highly nutritious food.
 The central coastal districts of the state have been concentrating on advanced methods of fish production and the farmers are getting encouraged to convert agricultural lands into fresh water fishponds to obtain better yields and also to make full use of fresh water.

-Apart from fishing, Andhra Pradesh government is also inspiring to develop economically in other ways.
+Apart from fishing, Andhra Pradesh government is also hoping to develop economically in other ways.
 Accordingly, the fisheries are developing as sites for recreation amidst the scenic beauty.
 Activities like boat riding in lakes and reservoirs, establishment of Angling clubs, ornamental fish and aquariums and construction of marine parks are upcoming for additional income.